 We hope you have enjoyed this presentation of one of our instruments and will look out for the future releases that will come out every couple of months.
 We will of course e mail you to bring them to your attention.

-As with our past Viscount Tutorial Series you can down load the midi file of the performance.
+You can down load the midi file of the performance below.

 If you would like to watch the video tutorial right now – here it is: